ukkdosm/mundana-theme-jekyll/_posts/2020-02-26-statsliteracy.md

 [![headlinesgif](https://media.giphy.com/media/26tnlqgsV9gbihbO0/giphy.gif)](#)

 **Headlines should:**
-*	Be informative, appealing, magnetic, interesting and newsy and incorporate:
+*	Be informative, appealing, magnetic, interesting and newsy and incorporate:<br>
-**	the highest since, the lowest since...
+-	the highest since, the lowest since...<br>
-**	something new
+-	something new <br>
-**	the first time, a record, a continuing trend
+-	the first time, a record, a continuing trend <br>
 *	Make you want to read the story, not scare you off
 *	Summarize the most important finding
 *	Be no longer than one line of type